-When exactly the same amount of DNA is added into a PCR reaction and the amplification process monitored via realtime PCR a homozygous sample will have a crossing point of one cycle earlier than a heterozygous sample.
-Therefore we can distinguish heterozygous samples from homozygous samples for any given gene by this protocol.
-For the method to work we quantify the DNA exactly, dilute to the same concentration and set up 5 PCRs (repetitions) of each sample and 2 house keeper genes, amplify in realtime mode and form the average Ct value for each sample, subtract the house keeper and compare to controls.
+When exactly the same amount of DNA is added into a PCR reaction and the amplification process monitored via realtime PCR, a homozygous sample will have a crossing point of one cycle earlier than a heterozygous sample.
+Therefore, we can distinguish heterozygous samples from homozygous samples for any given gene by this protocol.
+For the method to work we quantify the DNA exactly, dilute to the same concentration and set up five PCRs (repetitions) of each sample and two house keeper genes, amplify in realtime mode and form the average Ct value for each sample, subtract the house keeper and compare to controls.
 This test only works with very clean DNA and a het and hom control.

-We have developed a reliable and very price competitive method to type SNPs in a high-throughput format via High Resolution Meltcurve (HRM) Analysis.
+We have developed a reliable and very competitively priced method to type SNPs in a high-throughput format via high-resolution melt curve (HRM) analysis.

-Please mail the samples to Garvan Molecular Genetics via Australia Post (see address above)
+Please mail the samples to Garvan Molecular Genetics via Australia Post at the address below.

 We can test for several mouse pathogens.
 Currently established are: